TRADE AND PROFESSIONAL ASSOCIATION ACTIVITIES

 Information exchanges (e.g., the exchange of competitively sensitive information between competitors) is another key risk areas for trade and professional associations.

-Areas of potential competition law risk include the exchange of information relating to association members’ current or future pricing, market shares, costs, customers, suppliers, markets, market shares and current or future business plans and strategic plans.
+Some of the potential competition law risk areas include the exchange of information relating to association members’ current or future pricing, market shares, costs, customers, suppliers, markets and current or future business plans or strategic plans.

-The reason the exchange or discussion of such information can potentially raise competition law issues is because, when shared with competitors, it can either potentially lead to the formation of an illegal anti-competitive agreement (e.g., a price-fixing or other illegal agreement under section 45 of the Competition Act) or support the inference of an illegal anti-competitive agreement (e.g., the exchange of pricing information followed by a stabilization of price could infer that an anti-competitive conspiracy agreement between association members exists).
+The reason the exchange or discussion of such information can potentially raise competition law concerns under the Competition Act is because, when exchanged among competitors, it can either potentially lead to the formation of an illegal anti-competitive agreement (e.g., a price-fixing, bid-rigging or other illegal agreement under sections 45 or 47 of the Competition Act) or support the inference of an illegal anti-competitive agreement (e.g., the exchange of pricing information followed by a stabilization of price could infer that an anti-competitive conspiracy agreement between association members exists).

-Key competition law compliance tips: Based on the potential risk, trade and professional associations should adopt basic compliance guidelines for information exchanges between members.
+Key competition law compliance tips: Based on the potential risk, trade/professional associations should implement basic compliance guidelines for information exchanges between members.

-In this regard, some common measures include conduct of meeting guidelines (e.g. for board of director and other association meetings), compliance guidelines for industry surveys, benchmarking and other information exchange exercises and guidelines for other types of information exchanges between members.
+In this regard, some common competition compliance measures include conduct of meeting guidelines (e.g. for board of director and other association meetings), compliance guidelines for industry surveys, benchmarking and other information exchange exercises and guidelines for other types of information exchanges between members (e.g., participating in social media platforms, chat rooms or intranet platforms within the association).

 For more information, see: Association Compliance, Conspiracy (Cartels) and Information Exchanges.